 - 1. Write a C program to copy data from source file to destination file, where the file names are provided as command-line arguments. - 2.
 Write a C program that reads every 100th byte from the file, where the file name is given as commandline argument. - 3.
 Write a C program to display information of a given file which determines the type of file and inode information, where the file name is given as command-line arguments.

-- 1. Sumitabha Das.
-UNIX Concepts and Applications.
-Tata McGraw Hill, 4 edition, 2019.
-ISBN 9780040635463 - 2.
-Graham Glass and King Ables.
-UNIX for programmers and users.
-Pearson, 3 edition, 2003.
-ISBN 9780130465535
+- 1. UNIX Concepts and Applications, Sumitabha Das, 4th edition, TATA McGraw Hill. - 2.
+UNIX for programmers and users, 3rd edition, Graham Glass, King Ables, Pearson education.